Inclusions and positive cones of von Neumann algebras: Properties of

 Now the lemma follows from the theory of self-adjoint operators.
 The self-adjoint operator $z$ corresponding to $\zeta$ has the Jordan decomposition $z = z_+ - z_-$ where $z_+$ and $z_-$ are positive operators of $\mathcal{M}$ whose supports are mutually orthogonal.
-By Lemma \ref{fund}, $\zeta$ has the corresponding decomposition. $\Box$ \end{prf} \end{lem}
+By Lemma \ref{fund}, $\zeta$ has the corresponding decomposition. \end{proof} \end{lemma}